BBC Radio Wales

-BBC Radio Wales is a Welsh radio station owned and operated by BBC Cymru Wales, a division of the BBC.
-It began broadcasting on 13 November 1978, replacing the 'Radio 4 Wales' opt-out service (previously the Welsh Home Service).
-Radio Wales broadcasts in English, whilst sister network Radio Cymru has Welsh language programming.
+BBC Radio Wales is a Welsh national radio station owned and operated by BBC Cymru Wales, a division of the BBC.
+It began broadcasting on 13 November 1978, replacing the Welsh opt-out service of BBC Radio 4.

 As of August 2022, the station's managing editor is Carolyn Hitt, who is also editor of BBC Wales Sport.

-According to RAJAR, BBC Radio Wales has a weekly audience of 309,000 listeners and a listening share of 5.0%, as of December 2022.
+Radio Wales is broadcast in English, whilst sister network Radio Cymru broadcasts in Welsh.
+According to RAJAR, BBC Radio Wales has a weekly audience of 348,000 listeners and a listening share of 5.5%, as of March 2024.

 History

-In November 1978, BBC Radio Wales was launched as a distinct station on the former Radio 4 opt-out frequency of 882 kHz.
-Initially the station broadcast for only 20 hours per week, and relayed output from Radios 2 and 4 at other times.
-However, the groundwork had been laid for the station to gradually become a full-time service and now Radio Wales broadcasts for up to 20 hours a day.
+In November 1978, BBC Radio Wales launched on the former Radio 4 opt-out frequency of 882 kHz.
+Initially the station broadcast for only twenty hours per week, and relayed output from Radio 2 and Radio 4 at other times.
+However, the groundwork had been laid for the station to gradually become a full-time service and now Radio Wales broadcasts for up to twenty hours a day.

 BBC Radio Wales was preceded in the autumn of 1978 by four experimental local radio stations broadcasting for a single week: Radio Wrexham, Radio Deeside, Radio Merthyr and Radio Rhondda.
 They were broadcast using an RTÉ Outside Broadcast transmitter.
 The first editor of BBC Radio Wales was Teleri Bevan, a former producer for Radio 4 Wales.

 Radio Wales commenced broadcasting at 6.30am on Monday 13 November 1978 with the first edition of AM, a breakfast magazine show presented by Anita Morgan, which replaced the news-driven predecessor Good Morning Wales.
 Chris Stuart later took over AM, presenting the programme for almost a decade, before it was replaced by a revival of Good Morning Wales, which was again axed in May 2019.
 The other main presenters for the first decade on air included Mike Flynn, who hosted a show each weekday until 1989, Vincent Kane, Noreen Bray and Alun Williams.

 By 1985, Roy Noble was also a regular daily voice, presenting weekday magazine shows for the station for 27 years.
-Old Radio 4 type continuity studios were modified to become 'self operated' by the early 1980s.
+Old Radio 4 type continuity studios were modified to become "self-operated" by the early 1980s.
 Outside broadcasts from different towns in Wales were also introduced, with Mike Flynn and Alun Williams hosting a weekly three-hour live show on Friday mornings.

 BBC Radio Wales also began to use publicity similar to the type used by commercial radio stations in the UK.
 Other early presenters included Wyn Calvin, Maureen Staffer, Sylvia Horn, G. V. Wynne Jones (Geevers), Claire Vincent, Piet Brinton, Jackie Emlyn and Princess Anne's biographer Brian Hoey.